hikmatfarhat-ndu/git/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
-At this point file1 is newly added to the working directory, so it is untracked.
-To start tracking it we added
-it to the index using the **add** command.
+At this point file1.txt is newly added to the working directory, so it is untracked.
+To start tracking it, we add it to the index using the **add** command.

 ```bash
 >git add file1.txt